-2. Your body causes you to gain weight.
+2. Sleep deprivation makes you gain weight.

-3. A lack of sleep makes you more forgetful.
+3. Sleep deprivation makes you more forgetful.

 Missing sleep over time wears down your immune system, making it more difficult for your body to fight off viruses and diseases.
-Effects of sleep deprivation on your immune system can be many, including slowing down your recovery if you do get sick and making your more likely to get sick after being exposed to a virus, such as the common cold.
-Cytokines are proteins your body releases during sleep, which increase when you have an infection or inflammation, and sleep deprivation may decrease the production of these protective proteins.What can you do?
+Effects of sleep deprivation on your immune system can slow down your recovery time if you do get sick and increase your risk of getting sick after being exposed to a virus or bacteria.
+Cytokines are proteins your body releases during sleep, which increase when you are sick, to fight off an infection or inflammation.
+Sleep deprivation may decrease the production of these proteins.

 Get more sleep.
 But, we’re here to help!
 If you’ve been diagnosed with mild to moderate sleep apnea, a SomnoDent oral device may help you sleep better and rest longer.
 Get your body working for you instead of against you.
 Find out if you may be at risk for a sleep disorder by taking our quick sleep assessment.